Finding a Nursing Home: Don’t Wait Until You Need One to Do the Research

 They also recommend not rushing to choose a facility.
-However, many people are discharged directly from hospitals to one of the nation's 15,600 nursing homes, leaving little time for research.
+Many people, however, are discharged directly from hospitals to one of the nation’s more than 15,000 nursing homes, leaving little time for research.

 Some states’ online tools